Getting here

 Bellingham is easy to reach — but the best side trips need a plan.

 Most visitors arrive by I-5, Amtrak, or a Seattle/Vancouver regional loop.
-The main decision is whether you want a walkable town weekend or a car-based basecamp for Chuckanut, Mount Baker, and trail days.
+The main decision is whether you want a walkable town weekend or a car-based stay for Chuckanut, Mount Baker, and trail days.

 From Seattle